robromano/django-adminrestrict/README.md

 addresses and save them.
 These will be single IPv4 addresses that are permitted to access the pages.

+### Managing allowed IP addresses from command line

+Use the management commands to add and remove allowed IP addresses from the command line:

+``python manage.py addadminip 10.10.10.10``

+``python manage.py removeadminip 10.10.10.10``

 ### Adding allowed IP addresses with wildcards

 Create a `AllowedIP` entries ending with a "\*" to any IPs that start